Broadfield Social Studies Education program

 Become a social studies teacher

-UWL’s Broadfield Social Studies Education programs will prepare you to teach middle and high school social studies in grades 4-12.
-This undergraduate program includes both professional education coursework and clinical experiences.
+UWL’s Broadfield Social Studies Education (BFSS) programs will prepare you to teach middle and high school social studies in grades 4-12.
+This distinctive undergraduate program includes both professional education coursework and three semesters of hands-on clinical experiences, including five courses related to teaching methods.

 The programs are part of the Secondary Teacher Education Preparation (STEP) program, housed within UWL’s History Department in the College of Arts, Social Sciences, and Humanities (CASSH).